dfinity-side-projects/js-dfinity-radix-tree/docs/spec.md

 ```

 ### Type
-The type feild contains a byte.
+The type field contains a byte.
 The first 4 bits are paded to zero while the Node is stored in the tree.
 These bits are reserved as insicators of type when sending the nodes to other clients which we will describe later.
 The last 4 bits are used to signify which elements a node contains.
 The bit field is defined a the following

 ```
 Type := 0 | 0 | 0 | 0 | HasEXTENSION | HasLBRANCH | HasRBRANCH | HasVALUE